John L. Hummer – President

 Additionally, Dr. Mychaskiw has served as Vice Chair of Anesthesiology at the University of Mississippi School of Medicine, where he led the opening of a new pediatric operating facility and development of a pediatric cardiac surgery program.
 An authority in osteopathic medical education, Dr. Mychaskiw has authored over 100 articles and book chapters, including works on hospital, medical school and operating room management.
 He has given hundreds of lectures around the world and is an authority on medical and educational administration in the U.S. and developing world.

-Justin McHorse, M.S. – Assistant Dean for Multicultural Inclusion & Director of Communications
+Justin McHorse, M.S. – Assistant Vice President for Multicultural Inclusion & Director of Communications

 Justin McHorse is originally from Taos Pueblo, NM, where he graduated from Taos High School.
 He earned a bachelor’s degree from Dartmouth College where he double majored in Native American Studies and English.
 Upon graduating from Dartmouth, Justin participated in the Institute for Recruitment of Teachers at Phillips Academy Andover.